wpdevup/tap-chat/readme.txt

 = Key Features =

 * **Floating Chat Button** - Beautiful, customizable button that sticks to your site
+* **Custom Icon Upload** - Replace WhatsApp icon with your own brand logo or custom image
 * **Welcome Bubble** - Friendly greeting message to encourage conversations with two styles (Modern & Simple)
 * **Smart Triggers** - Show the bubble at the perfect moment based on visitor behavior
 * **Country Selector** - Easy phone number configuration with 150+ country codes and flags